Help & Guides

 How to Apply Generated Fix in Grafana

-Cova generates Grafana alert rule or contact point configs as JSON.
-You can apply them through the UI or API.
+Cova generates Grafana alert rule configs as JSON.
+If Grafana is connected with an Editor-role token, you can deploy directly from Cova.
+Otherwise, apply manually via the UI or API.

 1